albertllousas/supermarket-tdd-rest-kata/readme.md

     * [Mockk](https://mockk.io/)
     * [REST Assured](http://rest-assured.io/)

-But, feel free to add any dependency it helps to you
+They are just the most common used, feel free to add/remove/change any dependency that fits to you

 ## Running the tests